2023 Solar Incentives Guide for Elizabethtown, PA - Tax Credits & Rebates

 Next Steps for Installing Solar in Elizabethtown

-There are many kinds of solar incentives: those offered by local utility companies, those offered by the federal government and those offered by the Pennsylvania government, to name a few.
-The use of solar energy has increased tremendously in the last 15 years, partially thanks to these incentives.
-Your local Elizabethtown solar panel installation expert can give you more information about which incentives you may qualify for, and get you started on the path to switching to renewable energy today.
+There are a number of different solar incentives: those offered by the federal government, those provided by the Pennsylvania government and those given by local utility companies, to name a few.
+Solar energy utilization has increased tremendously in the last 15 years, partially thanks to these incentives.
+We recommend talking to your local Elizabethtown solar installer for more information about these incentives and to be sure that you're getting all the money you can for your solar system.

 EcoWatch's Elizabethtown, PA Solar Incentives FAQs